Introduction

 Bearish Patterns: Bear Flag

-Continuation Patterns: When the Trend is Your Friend
+Continuation Setups: When the Trend is Your Friend

 Imagine you're riding a wave.
 It's exhilarating, powerful, and you're making progress.
 But suddenly, the wave seems to lose momentum.
 Do you bail out?
 Or do you hold on, trusting that the surge will continue?
 That's the essence of continuation patterns.
 They're the market's way of catching its breath, like a sprinter pausing before the final dash to the finish line.
 These patterns are the sweet spot where patience meets opportunity.
 But beware - sometimes what looks like a pause is actually the end of the line.
 Let's break down these mid-trend pit stops.